 To change these settings, choose Messages > Settings, then click iMessage.
 If you’re not signed into iMessage, enter your Apple ID and password, then click Next.
 If you forgot your Apple ID or password, or if you need to create an Apple ID, click “Forgot password?” and follow the on-screen instructions.

 Sign out and stop receiving messages on your Mac.

 Enable Messages in iCloud

 Store your messages in iCloud so that you can see the same messages on all devices if you use Messages on more than one device.

-For more details, see Access your messages on all your Apple devices.
+For more details, see Set up iCloud for Messages on all your devices.